valerystrizh/pytorch-histogram-loss/README.md

 This is implementation of the paper [Learning Deep Embeddings with Histogram Loss](https://arxiv.org/pdf/1611.00822.pdf) in PyTorch

 Features should be l2 normalized before feeding to histogram loss.
-Module L2Normalization from layers.py is used.
+Module [[L2Normalization]](https://github.com/valerystrizh/pytorch-histogram-loss/blob/master/layers.py#L30) is used.

 ## Implementation details